LIST OF PEOPLE:B–E

 -

-Blessed by Jacob I that "Benjamin shall ravin as a wolf: in the morning he shall devour the prey, and at night he shall divide the spoil" (Gen. 49:27); and by Moses that "The beloved of the Lord shall dwell in safety by him; and the Lord shall cover him all the day long, and he shall dwell between his shoulders" (Deut.
+Blessed by Jacob that they "shall ravin as a wolf: in the morning he shall devour the prey, and at night he shall divide the spoil" (Gen. 49:27); and by Moses that "The beloved of the Lord shall dwell in safety by him; and the Lord shall cover him all the day long, and he shall dwell between his shoulders" (Deut.
 33:12)

 -

-Territory was between the tribes of Ephraim and Judah, east of the Jordan River, and north of Jerusalem, and included Jericho (see map)
+Territory was west of the Jordan River and parts of Judea around Jerusalem, including Jericho (see map)

 -

-Tribe was nearly destroyed after men of Gibeah abused and killed a Levite's concubine (Judg.
+Tribe was nearly destroyed after the men of Gibeah abused and killed a Levite's concubine (Judg.
 19-21)

 -